 Return to the boat, resume sailing, and have lunch on board.

-● Dock and take a carriage ride to visit the temple dedicated to the god Horus, symbolized by a solar disk with falcon wings.
-This is one of the largest and best-preserved temples of ancient Egypt.
-Continue your journey on the river, have dinner on board, and dock overnight at
+Dock and take a carriage ride to visit the temple dedicated to the god Horus, symbolized by a solar disk with falcon wings.

 Breakfast while sailing.